Other Postemployment Benefits

 The plan valuation reports that consolidate the individual employer results are located under the General Information tab.

-If you or your auditors have any questions regarding the information provided, contact Ike Boone at 615-741-9803 or at Ike.boone@tn.gov.
+If you or your auditors have any questions regarding the information provided or need information related to prior reporting periods, contact Ike Boone at Ike.boone@tn.gov.

-Fiscal Year Ended Employer Name Instructions TGOP Journal Entries and Disclosures TNP Journal Entries and Disclosures TGOP Valuations TNP Valuations
+Fiscal Year Ended Employer Name TGOP Valuations TNP Valuations

 Local government retired employees participate in the Local Government OPEB Plan, and the Tennessee OPEB Plan.

-A data table of required annual reporting information for local government (LG) employers can be found below.
-Each line contains the reporting instructions, suggested journal entries, other disclosures, and individual valuations for each plan that the employer participated in for the indicated fiscal year.
+Required annual reporting information for local government (LG) employers can be found below.
+Each line individual valuations for each plan that the employer participated in during the measurement period.
+At the end of each report are suggested journal entries, disclosures and RSI for the fiscal year listed.

 Employers can search this information by typing in complete or partial names and the table will display reporting information for all employers with that combination of letters.
 Results for the most recent three fiscal years will remain available.